 Gracie is very honored and privileged to serve as the Head Woman Judge for the 50th United Tribes Powwow.
 She hopes that everyone that attends the powwow has a good time and will return next year.

 Novi Runs Above descends from the Oglala Lakota, Shinnecock Algonquin, and Northern Cheyenne people.
 He has been singing and dancing in the powwow circle his entire life.
 Throughout his travels, he has been very fortunate to have met and visited with many relatives and friends, learning and sharing the teachings and ways of different tribes.
 Novi has worked with native youth in various capacities teaching, coaching and providing mentorship.

 He currently resides in New Town, ND with his beautiful family, Cheyenne Brady and their two sons Javian Holy Rope and Taivyn Holy Arrow Runs Above.
 Novi graduated from the Indian Police Academy-Corrections Class 119 in 2018.
 He pursued his ambition of law enforcement graduating from the Lake Region State College Peace Officer Training Program Class 93 in April of this year.
-Novi is now a Patrol Officer with the Williston Police Department.
+Novi is a Licensed Law Enforcement Officer for the State of North Dakota.

 Novi is truly honored and humbled to have been called upon to serve as Head Singing Judge for the 50th annual United Tribes Technical College International “Home of the Champions” Powwow.

 Knowing the meaningful history of this monumental celebration, in honor and memory of the great singers that shared their gift in years past, Novi and his family will provide 12 Pendleton chairs, drum sticks and drum to the Singing Champions.